When Kids’ Screen Time Is Up, Why We Don’t Just Lock the Screen

 If your child usually waits until the last stage before stopping — that’s completely normal.
 Adults do the same thing.
 If your child stops on their own in the earlier stages — that’s a very good sign.
 They’re learning to manage themselves.

 Either way, don’t conclude the approach isn’t working just because your child reached “Time’s Up.”
-The :stages-count:-stage progressive reminder isn’t measuring “did the child stop on time” — it’s measuring “has the child learned to sense time passing.”
+The 6-stage progressive reminder isn’t measuring “did the child stop on time” — it’s measuring “has the child learned to sense time passing.”

 This piece describes our product philosophy, not specific how-to instructions.
 Want to see how it works day to day?
 Read A Day in the Life and FAQ.